Robotic Arm Technology

 In the past, placing electrodes in the brain was invasive and took many hours to complete.
 But here at Cook Children's, this procedure can be done quickly, very precisely, and it's minimally invasive, making this surgery less stressful for your child.
 That's all thanks to our robotic arm technology.

-With its super smart technology and on-board computer, this robotic wonder is much more than an “arm.”
-It's a brilliant tool.
+Using the very latest in smart technology, the robotic arm is a brilliant tool that takes electrode placement to a whole new level.
 And while it doesn't actually perform surgery, it does assist the neurosurgeon before and during surgery to ensure that electrodes are placed with never-before-seen accuracy.

 When it's time for surgery, the robot remembers each trajectory so when we go to place our first lead, we tell it which trajectory we want it to go to, and the robot moves into place.